Manjunath2001-debug/GPIO_Power_Monitor/README.md

   - OFF when GPIO is LOW.
 - **LED2**: Network connectivity.
   - ON when connected.
-  - Blinks when network is down.
+  - heartbeat trigger when network is down.

 ### Network Connectivity
 - Pings Google's DNS (8.8.8.8) to verify Internet access.